9 Best Receipt Scanner Apps for Small Business (2026)

 How We Chose These Apps

-- Scanning accuracy: How reliably does the app extract vendor names, amounts, dates, tax breakdowns, and currencies from receipt images?
+- Scanning accuracy: Reliability in extracting vendor names, amounts, dates, tax breakdowns, and currencies

 The 9 Best Receipt Scanner Apps for 2026

-Best for: Freelancers, solopreneurs, and small business owners who want AI-powered receipt scanning without enterprise pricing.
+Best for: Freelancers, solopreneurs, and small business owners seeking AI-powered receipt scanning without enterprise pricing.

 SparkReceipt is an AI receipt scanner built specifically for freelancers and small businesses.
-Snap a photo of a receipt or upload a file, and SparkReceipt’s AI extracts the vendor, amount, date, tax breakdown, currency, and category in seconds.
-The multi-language OCR works with receipts from virtually any country, and the app supports over 150 currencies with automatic exchange rate conversion.
+Users snap a photo or upload a file; the AI extracts vendor, amount, date, tax breakdown, currency, and category in seconds.
+Multi-language OCR supports receipts from virtually any country, and the app supports over 150 currencies with automatic exchange rate conversion.

-The Bank Statement Extractor is another standout feature.
-Upload a PDF, Excel, or CSV bank statement, and SparkReceipt’s AI extracts transactions and matches them to existing receipts, flagging any gaps in your documentation.
+- Bank Statement Extractor: Upload PDF, Excel, or CSV bank statements; the AI extracts transactions and matches them to existing receipts

 Key Features:

-- AI-powered OCR that extracts vendor, amount, date, tax, and currency
+- AI-powered OCR extracting vendor, amount, date, tax, and currency

 - Automatic email inbox scanning (Gmail/Microsoft/Outlook/IMAP) with custom AI rules